MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Remove-MgSiteContentType.md

 ## SYNOPSIS
 Remove a content type\]\[contentType\] from a \[list\]\[\] or a \[site\]\[\].
 This API is available in the following \[national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Remove-MgBetaSiteContentType](/powershell/module/Microsoft.Graph.Beta.Sites/Remove-MgBetaSiteContentType?view=graph-powershell-beta)

 ## SYNTAX